ijanos/sunflowers/island.md

 Our instruments report that we are precisely on target.
-The chimp tells me that we are precisely on target. *Eriophora* falls forward, pulled endlessly through the void by her own magically- displaced mass.
+The chimp tells me that we are precisely on target. *Eriophora* falls forward, pulled endlessly through the void by her own magically-displaced mass.

 I turn to the drone's-eye view relayed from up ahead.
 It's a window into history--- even now, there's a timelag of several minutes--- but past